SendiAp/Remaining/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What did the Red light say to the Green light?
+Don't look at me I'm changing!